EspressoSystems/espresso/validator/README.md

             * `num_nodes` is the number of nodes, including the bootstrap nodes in the node config file, and non-bootstrap nodes.
             * `num_txns` is the number of transactions to generate.
-                * To make the consensus keep running till the process is killed, skip this option and replace `espresso-validator-testing` with `espresso-validator`.
+                * If skipped, the consensus will keep running till the process is killed.
 For easier manual testing, do not skip it.
     * Unlike the multi-process simulation, the single-command simulation will automatically check if the final commitments are the same and the number of succeeded nodes meets the threshold.